 If there is evidence of domestic violence taking place, either with currently or formerly cohabitating couples, orders of protection can provide legal boundaries between the two parties.
 These orders of protection or injunctions against harassment can be important evidence during divorce or custody proceedings.
 It’s highly advised that whether you’re on the enforcing or receiving end of orders of protection, you consult closely with a lawyer to keep from hurting your chances for a favorable court outcome later with custody and divorce proceedings.

 Domestic violence is defined as any act that is a dangerous crime against a child or any act that involves violence against a family member or spouse if:

-- The victim and defendant are married, formerly married, or have cohabitated.
+The victim and offender are married, had been married, or reside in the same household.

 Domestic violence is any action between family members that is considered to be violent.
 Domestic violence can be verbal in nature, such as name-calling and threats; physical, such as pushing and hitting; or emotional, such as intimidation.
 While a domestic violence offense does not need to involve violence in the ordinary sense of the word, it must include a “victim” and there is not necessarily a requirement of assault, battery, or injury to comprise an offense.

 The most common form of domestic violence is physical abuse, including slapping, punching, biting, strangling, kicking, shoving, hitting with a blunt object, wounding with a sharp object, pinching, hair-pulling and unwanted physical contact.